Waivers for VA benefit debt

 Yes.
 Here’s what to know about waiver time limits.

-Time limit to avoid late fees, interest, or other collection actions while we make our decision
+Time limit to avoid late fees, interest, or other collection actions while we make our decision: If you request a waiver within the time limits listed here, we’ll stop collection while we make our decision:

 Can a representative request a waiver for a Veteran?